 Sea Containers Events

-Sea Containers Events has six spaces available to rent at the top of the glamorous and unique Sea Containers Hotel, which was designed to look like a 1920s transatlantic cruise liner.
+Sea Containers Events has six spaces available to rent at the top of the glamorous and unique Sea Containers House, which was designed to look like a 1920s transatlantic cruise liner.
 That includes everything from a private dining room that seats 40 to an entire level of the building that has capacity for 600 guests.

 Green & Fortune Rose Court Events